Maria Szymanowska: Biography

-Marianna Agata Wołowska was born in Warsaw, Poland on 14 December 1789 into a prosperous Polish family with Frankist Jewish roots, one of her ancestors being Salomon Ben Elijah (or Jacob ben Judah Leib/Jacob Leibowicz), the personal assistant of Jacob Frank.
+Marianna Agata Wołowska was born in Warsaw, Poland, on 14 December 1789 into a prosperous Polish family with Frankist Jewish roots, one of her ancestors being Salomon Ben Elijah (or Jacob ben Judah Leib/Jacob Leibowicz), the personal assistant of Jacob Frank.
 Her father Franciszek Wołowski was a landlord and a brewer.
 Her mother Barbara Wołowska (née Lanckorońska) came from a noble Polish Lanckoroński family.
 The history of her early years and especially her musical studies is uncertain; she appears to have studied piano with Antoni Lisowski and Tomasz Gremm, and composition with Franciszek Lessel, Józef Elsner and Karol Kurpiński.
+Wołowska's salon was frequently visited by outstanding artists and intellectuals of the time.
+The guests at her salon included not only artists but also poets, pianists, and composers.
+The renowned Polish poet Adam Mickiewicz, the Russian poet Alexander Pushkin, the Russian composer and pianist Mikhail Glinka, and the Irish composer and pianist John Field all made appearances.
+Immersed in music from an early age, she attended concerts by famous musicians and, over time, played in front of them in her own house.
 She gave her first public recitals in Warsaw and Paris in 1810.

 In the same year, she married Józef Szymanowski (d.
-1832), with whom she had three children while living in Poland: Helena (1811–61), who married a Polish lawyer Franciszek Malewski, and twins Celina (1812–55), who married Adam Mickiewicz, and Romuald (1812–40), who became an engineer).
+1832), with whom she had three children while living in Poland: Helena (1811–61), who married a Polish lawyer Franciszek Malewski, and twins Celina (1812–55), who married Adam Mickiewicz, and Romuald (1812–40), who became an engineer.
 The children remained with Maria after her separation from Szymanowski in 1820.
 The marriage ended in divorce.

 Szymanowska died of cholera during the summer 1831 epidemic in St Petersburg.

-She is presumed to be unrelated to Karol Szymanowski, considered to be the most famous Polish composer of the 20th century.
+She is presumed to be unrelated to 20th century Polish composer Karol Szymanowski.